City of Brampton Logo

 A Noise Report is required to determine the impacts of noise from transportation sources and/or stationary sources from properties in the vicinity of the proposed development, and also determines the projection of sound resulting from the proposed development onto surrounding land uses.

-Download Terms of Reference for Noise Report
+Download Terms of Reference for Noise/Vibration Study

 A Planning Justification Report (PJR) is required to convey the applicant’s perspective on the development proposal and demonstrate how it aligns with applicable planning policies and good planning principles.